 If we did 20 miles, Sampson did 100.

-I've seen Matt's food supply, it looks like he's got enough to cover the Great Divide a few times over.
-One of his "secrets" is the
+I’ve seen Matt’s food supply, it looks like he’s got enough to cover the Great Divide a few times over.
+One of his “secrets” is the Big Sur bar.
+He gave me one to try out and wow – the calories of 3 powerbars in a package not much bigger than a powerbar, and tastes like pecan pie.

 Just in case you didn’t click that GDR link above and don’t know what it is – that would be the Great Divide Race, a mountain bike race from Canadian border in Montana (yea Rocco, the port of Rooseville of strip search infamy) to the Mexican border in Antelope Wells, NM.
 It follows the great divide, climbs some enormous number of feet, and has never been done in less than 16 days – that honor is held by Mike Curiak.
 The race, like the Grand Loop, is fully self-supported.
 Hard to imagine how tough this one is…and yes, I’m keenly interested…